bentoml/BentoML/docs/source/build-with-bentoml/observability/metrics.rst

 Metrics
 =======

-Metrics are important measurements that provide insights into the usage and performance of :doc:`/guides/services`.
+Metrics are important measurements that provide insights into the usage and performance of :doc:`Services </build-with-bentoml/services>`.
 BentoML provides a set of default metrics for performance analysis while you can also define custom metrics with `Prometheus <https://prometheus.io/>`_.

 In this document, you will: